theSamPadilla/bls-to-execution-batch-update/README.md

 - `<network>` with the network for where you run the validators (mainnet, goerli, etc).
 - `<deposit-address>` with the **eth1 address that performed the deposit for the validators.**
 - `<withdrawal-address>` with the **eth1 address to set as the withdrawal address** (can be the same as the first one).
-- - **NOTE: MAKE SURE YOU HAVE FULL CONTROL TO THIS ADDRESS AS THIS OPERATION CANNOT BE REVERSED**
+- - **NOTE: MAKE SURE YOU HAVE FULL CONTROL OF THIS ADDRESS**
 - `<beacon-endpoint>` with the beacon endpoint for `netowrk`.
 Make sure this node is synced to the specified network or the process will not work.
 - `<parameter key if any>` with the parameter key for the beacon endpoint, if any.
 - `<beaconcha.in api key>` with your beaconcha.in api key.
 Free tier should be enough.
 For information on how to get an API endpoint go to https://beaconcha.in/pricing.

-**NOTE: The script assumes that the starting index for your validators according to (EIP-2334)[https://eips.ethereum.org/EIPS/eip-2334#eth2-specific-parameters] is 0 and that all validators have keys are derived from the same mnemonic**.
+**NOTE: The script assumes that the starting index for your validators according to [EIP-2334](https://eips.ethereum.org/EIPS/eip-2334#eth2-specific-parameters) is 0 and that all validators have keys are derived from the same mnemonic**.
 If this is not the case it is not encouraged to use this script.

 #### 3. Download the Ethereum deposit CLI to the same root directory.
 [Official Page](https://github.com/ethereum/staking-deposit-cli/releases/) for the Ethereum CLI at the time of writing.